mchappychen/transcriber/README.md

 3. If you made a spelling mistake, you can add it to Spellbee so that it'll be auto-corrected next time.

 4. oTranscribe has hotkeys to pause/skip backwards.
-You can change to hotkeys as well
+You can change the hotkeys as well

 Currently working on:
 - Smart auto-correction algorithm by guessing what you were trying to type